TassSinclair/GameOfLifeDojo/README.md

-# Game of Life dojo
+# Game of Life coding dojo

 A coding dojo based on [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway's_Game_of_Life).